xchopin/IonicReality/README.md

 Xavier CHOPIN

 # License
-The IonicReality is open-sourced software licensed under the MIT license.
+The IonicReality application is open-sourced software licensed under the MIT license.